fakedrake/fakedrake.github.com/content/programmatically-add-search-engines-to-firefox.md

 above would be:

 	:::javascript
-	bss.addEngineWithDetails("Spotify",null, "spot", "Search spotify", "GET", "https://play.spotify.com/search/{searchTerms}")
+	bss.addEngineWithDetails("Spotify",null, "spotify", "Search spotify", "GET", "https://play.spotify.com/search/{searchTerms}")

+*Note: this wont work if the aliases of the search engines conflict like they do here.*

-This does exactly the same thing as having the data in an XML file and loading it with `add Engine()`.
+This does exactly the same thing as having the data in an XML file and loading it with `addEngine()`.
 If you want to remove an engine you can do it with:

 	:::javascript
-	bss.removeEngine(bss.getEngineByAlias("spot"))
+	bss.removeEngine(bss.getEngineByAlias("spotify"))

-There's more you can do with the browser search service but I thing I would just be repeating the documentation from now on, I hope this is a good example to get you started.
+There's more you can do with the browser search service but I think I would just be repeating the documentation from now on, I hope this is a good example to get you started.